goofanader/mna-officer-programs/animeTrivia/README.md

 ![](https://github.com/goofanader/mna-officer-programs/blob/master/images/googleSheetsCategoryFormat.png)

+__Note:__ Do not type "<", ">", "[", or "]" into the .csv file!
+Those are just symbols showing where you should replace text for the above image.
+Fields that contain "<>" are things that have to be in the .csv.
+Fields that contain "[]" are optional/conditional.

 Have a header at the top of each officer's Sheet (whatever you like really, but something similar to this):

     Category Name,Points,Question,Answer [White Text],Comments

+Examples of finished category .csv files are in my [minna-no-halloween-programs git repo](https://github.com/goofanader/minna-no-halloween-programs/tree/master/AnimeHalloweenPrograms/files/animeTrivia/2013/categories).

 It's important that each officer has their own page on the Google Sheet.
 Each officer lists out their categories in their individual sheets.